-Significant Business Benefits
+Inventor to Revit: Significant Business Benefits

-Currently, Revit is the industry standard tool for AEC (Architecture, Engineering & Construction) and BIM (Building Information Modeling), and a majority of product manufacturing companies are being pressured into making their products readily available in an RFA file format.
+Currently, Revit is the industry standard tool for AEC (Architecture, Engineering & Construction) and BIM (Building Information Modeling).
+As a matter of fact, a majority of product manufacturing companies are being pressured into making their products readily available in an RFA file format.
 By providing BIM compliant models and data, their products are more likely to become specified by architects and engineers during construction planning.
-This BIM data is accessible throughout the entire lifecycle of a project, preserving a longer aftermarket relationship with their customers, as well as strengthening their relationships with architects, engineers, contractors, and facility owners.
+This BIM data is accessible throughout the entire lifecycle of a project.
+Therefore, it preserves a longer aftermarket relationship with their customers.
+It also strengthens their relationships with different parties.
+Those include architects, engineers, contractors, and facility owners.

 Unique Competitive Advantage

 Other 3D software packages offer tools to simplify model geometry with the ability to export, but only to a neutral file format with limited component metadata.
-What they don’t offer is the ability to provide connection points when exporting, nor do they have the capabilities to transfer physical and visual characteristics of the model over to Revit.
+However, what they don’t offer is the ability to provide connection points when exporting.
+What’s more, they don’t have the capabilities to transfer physical and visual characteristics of the model over to Revit.

 Inventor to Revit Family File (RFA) Workflow

-The adoption of BIM is rapidly increasing in North America and globally, and extending throughout all phases of building design and construction.
+The adoption of BIM is rapidly increasing in North America and globally.
+It is extending throughout all phases of building design and construction.
 If Revit families have not yet been requested in your companies sector of the industry, they soon will be.
-Now a days, construction companies are finding extreme value in products with BIM data and simplified levels of geometry that can be easily read in their BIM applications.
+Nowadays, construction companies are finding extreme value in products with BIM data and simplified levels of geometry that can be easily read in their BIM applications.

 Join the Autodesk Virtual Academy community and never stop learning.

 Are you wasting your time managing data?
 Click here to see how to effectively manage them.